 1. Organic matter

-Definition: as part of organic agriculture and its importance, Organic manure refers to the decayed plant and animal product which have been carefully prepared to supply nutrients to plants or crops
+Definition: as part of organic agriculture and its importance, Organic manure refers to the decayed plant and animal products which have been carefully prepared to supply nutrients to plants or crops

 Types of organic manure